Kozphy/Note/dsa/breadth-first-search.md

 ###### tags: `data structure`

 ## What is BFS
-Breadth-first search allows you to find the shortest distance between two things.
+Breadth-first search allows you to find the `shortest distance` between two things.

 You can use breadth-first search to
-- Write a checkers AI that calculates the fewest moves to vicotry
+- Write a checkers AI that calculates the fewest moves to victory.
 - Write a spell checker (fewest edits from your misspelling to a real word - for ex, READED -> READER is one edit)
 - Find the doctor closest to you in your network.